SICKAG/sick_safetyscanners2/README.md

 ### Dependencies

-Currently not as binaries released dependencies:
+Currently not as binaries released.
 * sick_safetyscanners_base
 * sick_safetyscanners2_interfaces

-This can be achieved by adding them to the current colcon_ws
+Therefore, they have to be added to the colcon_ws.

 ### Installation